Jbbouille/pony-nightly/README.md

 `pacman -U ponyc-[version]-x86_64.pkg.tar.xz`

 ## Os X repo
 There is no repository of type brew on bintray so you have to download it manualy:
 `curl -L "https://dl.bintray.com/jbbouille/osx/ponyc-nightly/[version]" -o ponyc-[version].pkg`

+You MUST have installed `libressl` and `pcre2`.
+(You can install it with `brew install pcre2 libressl`)

 then install the package with
 `sudo installer -pkg ponyc-[version].pkg -target /`